 Flatbed scanners are the most common type of desktop scanner.
 They're also the most versatile and are ideal for multipurpose use.
 The combination of a scanbed and a top-opening lid can accommodate bulky objects that won't go through a document feeder.
 Flatbed scanners can handle both documents and photo prints, but you'll have to pay a bit more for one that can scan photographic slides and negatives.
 As long as your scanning needs are modest, experts say there's no need to spend more than $200 on a general purpose flatbed model.

-The best flatbed scanners combine great performance, ease of use and a wide range of features, as well as useful software bundled into the package.
-The Canon CanoScan 9000F Mark II (Est. $160) is the best value we've found in a multipurpose scanner.
-The CanonScan 9000F Mark II is nearly identical to its well-reviewed predecessor -- simply called the CanoScan 9000F – in both performance and aesthetics.
-Reports say that the latest Mark II model is a bit faster, however.
+The best flatbed scanners combine great performance, ease of use, and a wide range of features, along with a useful software package.
+Overall, the Canon CanoScan 9000F Mark II (Est. $170) is the best value we've found in a multipurpose scanner.
+It's nearly identical to its well-reviewed predecessor, the CanoScan 9000F, in both looks and performance, but reports say that the new Mark II model is a bit faster.

 Despite its relatively low price tag, the CanoScan 9000F Mark II can scan photos and artwork at resolutions of up to 4,800 dots per inch (dpi).
 For film, its maximum resolution is an even more impressive 9,600 dpi.
 Reviewer Lizz Schumer of TheWirecutter.com describes images produced by the CanoScan as clean and beautiful.
 She notes that the scanner automatically sharpens images and correct colors, and with a little more work, it's possible to edit out dust, scratches, and "gutter shadows" (the dark areas that appear between pages when scanning a book).